corgibenchmark/CORGI/README.md

 > The benchmark draws inspiration from enterprises such as **Doordash**, **Airbnb**, and **Lululemon**, covering 10 major verticals across consumer platforms, retail, and digital services.

+The dataset can also be downloaded from https://drive.google.com/drive/folders/1w3MjpcdeccC6XJ7ODYOL56-baoVgoPAe?usp=sharing

 ---

 ## 📊 Key Contributions